DeterminedPanda/Chip8/README.md

 # Chip8

-This repository contains a Chip8 emulator that is writte in in C.
+This repository contains a Chip8 emulator that is written in C.

 ![emulator in action](images/Emulator.png)

 # Why?

-Wanted to learn C, its my first projet in that language, so the code is trash.
+Wanted to learn C, its my first projet in that language, so the code is probably trash.

 # Required Libraries